langchain-ai/langgraph/docs/docs/concepts/auth.md

 In LangGraph Platform, authentication is handled by your [`@auth.authenticate`](../cloud/reference/sdk/python_sdk_ref.md#langgraph_sdk.auth.Auth.authenticate) handler, and authorization is handled by your [`@auth.on`](../cloud/reference/sdk/python_sdk_ref.md#langgraph_sdk.auth.Auth.on) handlers.

+## Default Security Models

+LangGraph Platform provides different security defaults:

+### LangGraph Cloud

+- Uses LangSmith API keys by default
+- Requires valid API key in `x-api-key` header
+- Can be customized with your auth handler

+### Self-Hosted

+- No default authentication
+- Complete flexibility to implement your security model
+- You control all aspects of authentication and authorization

 ## System Architecture

 A typical authentication setup involves three main components: